sasanarakkha/study-tools/what_to_do.md

 - slowly in the class making translation of sentences in [xlsx]([Pātimokkha Word by Word - Google Sheets](https://docs.google.com/spreadsheets/d/1rS-IlX4DvKmnBO58KON37eVnOZqwfkG-ot-zIjCuzH4/edit#gid=1426532622))
 - gradually make updates in [html version of word-by-word.](https://devamitta.github.io/patimokkha_dict/Bhikkhu_Patimokkha/main.html) by using [patimokkha_dict/make_pat.sh](https://github.com/Devamitta/patimokkha_dict/blob/main/make_pat.sh)
-- make additional vibhanga Anki deck by adding words from vibhanga using [dpd-db/dps/scripts/from_sourse_next_word.py](https://github.com/digitalpalidictionary/dpd-db/blob/main/dps/scripts/from_sourse_next_word.py) and adding words in [GUI](https://github.com/digitalpalidictionary/dpd-db/blob/main/gui/gui.py) in "Edit DPS" tab
+- make additional vibhanga Anki deck by adding words from vibhanga using in [GUI](https://github.com/digitalpalidictionary/dpd-db/blob/main/gui/gui.py) tab Words To Add section "from source" by adding source (like VIN 1.1.1) and adding words in [GUI](https://github.com/digitalpalidictionary/dpd-db/blob/main/gui/gui.py) in "Edit DPS" tab
+- then checking words which do not have source in sbs_source, using button "no source" in  [GUI](https://github.com/digitalpalidictionary/dpd-db/blob/main/gui/gui.py)in tab Words To Add.